 And January is the time of year that one of my favorites – Meyer lemons – frequently show up in the produce department.
 Meyer lemons are fairly easy to spot because they appear a bit unique – not as yellow as the regular Eureka or Lisbon lemon, nor as orange as an orange or tangerine.
 Meyer lemons, with their roundish shape, thin skin, and egg yolk-like color, are, in fact, a hybrid of a lemon (or the more ancient citron) and a Mandarin orange.

-So for a much-needed midwinter treat, I made myself this beautiful Meyer lemon pie.
 I’m just going to admit right now that this is a bit of a cheater’s pie.
 I took the easy route here, and instead of starting by making a lemon custard or curd, I took a shortcut.
 I used my usual Key lime pie recipe and substituted Meyer lemon juice for the key lime juice.
-All it takes is whisking together lemon juice (and zest), along with a can of sweetened condensed milk, and some egg yolks in a bowl, and the pie filling is ready.
+All it takes is whisking together lemon juice (and zest), along with a can of sweetened condensed milk, and some egg yolks in a bowl and the pie filling is ready.
 Just pour it into your graham cracker crust and bake.
 It’s so easy, you don’t even have to break out the electric mixer.
 A bowl, a whisk, and a pie pan are all that you need to have a slice of sunshine on a plate in under an hour.

 If you try this recipe, I hope you love it!
 Leave a review for this recipe or give it a rating in the comments below.